-Effective July 1, 2012, many sources with permits under the Virginia Air Pollution Control Board Regulations will be required to pay new fees.
-These fees are necessary to maintain (at current levels) the federal Title V permitting program in Virginia and protect against Virginia losing the program to EPA.
+Effective July 1, 2012, many sources with permits under the Virginia Air Pollution Control Board Regulations are required to pay permit application, annual maintenance and annual emissions fees.

-The new permit application fees will apply to permit applications submitted after July 1, 2012.
+The permit application fees (9VAC5-80-2250 et seq.) apply to permit applications submitted after July 1, 2012.
 A fee form has been added and should be completed with your application.
+Fees are updated each January 1st to reflect the changes in the Consumer Price Index (CPI).
 Implementation guidance on permit application fees has also been developed and should be helpful in determining what fee you should pay.
 Please note that a permit application will not be processed until the appropriate fee has been received.
 Sources seeking an administrative amendment or sources that are classified as “true minor” are not required to pay an application fee.
 Please contact your Regional Air Permit Manager if you have specific questions about your permit application fee.

 Sources that are applicable to the Title V permitting program and sources that are classified as Synthetic Minor with limits equal to or greater than 80% of the Title V permitting thresholds (SM-80 sources) will be receiving an invoice from DEQ during the month of August with a charge for an annual maintenance fee.
 Sources that are normally charged emissions fees will see the maintenance fee as a line item on their invoice.
 Maintenance fees (9VAC5-80-2310 et seq.) are based on your Title V permitting status for the previous year (2012).
 Like permit application fees, these fees change each year based on CPI.
 Some sources will be charged for a maintenance fee without being charged an emissions fee.
 The following maintenance fees will be charged in 2013:

 |Title V Complex Major Source*